Welcome to today's edition of the Rush 24-7 podcast.

 I am interested in government that works.

-But government here, particularly at the federal level, big dysfunctional, too big to fail government at the American level, is about cronyism and it is about a failed procurement system, according to Vivek Kundra, a former US chief information officer, who told the Washingtonian, I think procurement in the federal government is broken.
+But government here, particularly at the federal level, big, dysfunctional, too big to fail government at the American level, is about cronyism and it is about a failed procurement system, according to Vivek Kundra, a former U.S. chief information officer, who told the Washingtonian, I think procurement in the federal government is broken.

-Montreal isn't in the United States in Canada.
+Montreal isn't in the United States, in Canada.

-So this company in Montreal the CGI group got the got the contract uh they uh they had already been fired by the Canadian government for a for botching a forty six point two million dollar medical registry system in 2011.
+They had already been fired by the Canadian government for botching a $46.2 million medical registry system in 2011.

-So but the United States government hires the selfsame guys to do a 400 million dollar website and to build the keystone the the technological keystone of the US Health for this guy's right procurement in Washington is broken.
+But the United States government hires the selfsame guys to do a $400 million website and to build the Keystone, the technological keystone of the U.S. Health Force.

 It's all a racket.